-The Infrastructure pane of the Dynatrace Server Settings dialog box allows you to configure storage location, total session storage, and reserve storage per System Profile, and also automatic deletion of the old sessions.
+The Infrastructure pane of the Dynatrace Server Settings dialog box allows you to configure storage location, total session storage, reserve storage per System Profile, and also automatic deletion of the old sessions.

 Old data deletion

 AppMon 2018 April Update 7 and later You can set automatic deletion of the old stored sessions.
 After specified periods stored sessions in the Session Storage will be deleted.
 Data in Performance Warehouse remains unaffected.
 This feature deletes PurePaths and memory dumps, so you can use it to fulfill GDPR requirements, as it removes all sensitive data that could be captured.

 To activate the feature, select the Delete session older than checkbox, and set the retention period in days.
 You can set more precise retention period in the server.config.xml file, as you can set the value in minutes instead of days there.

 Storage quota for sessions